 To respond to market demand for our HOCl technology-based products, we launched our first direct to consumer over-the-counter product in the United States in February 2021.
 Microcyn® OTC Wound and Skin Cleanser is formulated for home use without prescription to help manage and cleanse wounds, minor cuts, and burns, including sunburns and other skin irritations.
-Microcyn OTC is available without prescription through our online store.
+Microcyn OTC is available without prescription through Amazon.com, our online store and third-party distributors.